dafen173/kottans_frontend/README.md

 # kottans_frontend

-Everything was very clear and not BOEING!
+Everything was very clear and not boring!